hasanuzzamanbe/buy-me-coffee/readme.txt

 Donations are collected directly into your own PayPal or Stripe account merchant.
 You can accept donations in any currency supported by PayPal or Stripe.

 #### How to accept donations?
-You can accept coffee using a PayPal(Upcoming) donation button using PayPal pro or PayPal standard.
+You can accept coffee donation or custom amount donations by stripe pro, Also PayPal pro or PayPal standard from the next version.

 #### Do you have a premium version?
 No, we don't have a premium version.
 You can use the plugin for free without any limitations.